ChainSafe/forest/documentation/developer_documentation/memory-analysis.md

 ### Summary
 Here we can see memory usage overview.
 Keep in mind that *leaks* here are not necessarily leaks - it's just memory that hasn't been yet freed.
 A global cache would always show as a leak.

-While most of the potential *culpripts* are not necessarily interesting (e.g. `alloc::*`) because even a `String` constructor calls them, we immediately see that among specific ones, it's the `rocksdb` that gets into the spotlight.
+While most of the potential *culprits* are not necessarily interesting (e.g. `alloc::*`) because even a `String` constructor calls them, we immediately see that among specific ones, it's the `rocksdb` that gets into the spotlight.

 ![summary](heaptrack/summary.png)